 - “Who Were The First Settlers Of India?”
 (The Hindu, September 2017).

 - “Who Built The Indus Valley Civilization?”
 (The Hindu, December 2017).

 - “How We, The Indians, Came To Be” (The Quint, April 2018).

 - “How Ancient DNA May Rewrite Prehistory In India” (BBC, December 2018).

 Some of the startling insights into our origin as presented in this book are based on very recent research (with some papers having been published as late as 2018) and it should be noted that not all scientists in the respective fields agree with the conclusions (as is duly noted in this book, to be fair to the author).
+For example, the long-form article “Is Ancient DNA Research Revealing New Truths – Or Falling Into Old Traps?”
+(The New York Times, January 2019) casts a skeptical light on some related research by one of the researchers repeatedly cited in this book (however, see their response to that article here and here).
 Even where the science is solid, the conclusions are an emotional hot-button issue for many people here, so expect a lot of misinformation around them in social media and elsewhere.